Free Oracle VPS

 -

-Copy the public IP address of your instance.
+page of your instance.
+Copy the public IP address of your instance. -

 Open a terminal on your local machine and run the following command, replacing